delta94/brandonskerritt.github.io/_posts/print.md

 10. Why should we hire you?

 > Firstly, I'm an extremely fast learner.
 This is demonstrated by my awards from hackathons, where I'm usually put in a team using a language I do not know to use an API I do not know in order to create a program which I have never made anything similar for before.
 > Secondly,I feel like I have a bigger role to fufill in society.
 Coming from a not so nice background, I want to change the world.
 I want to enable people to easily learn whatever they want, I want to keep everyone safe from these new complicated viruses and cyber security threats.
-I started my blog as a way to not only teach my self new topics but to help teach others difficult topics.

 11. Why do you want this job?

+12. Have you ever done anything related to cyber security before?

+A few years ago I was in a cafe and asked for the Wi-Fi password.
+The password given to me was for the cafe's home network.
+A quick NMAP scan showed that they had their personal devices on this personal network and they were giving out their wifi password to anyone who asked.
+I wrote a letter to the business explaining how this is bad and explained how they could fix it.
+I never went back but I would like to assume they fixed the issue.